jeancmaia/mcglm/paper.md

 of specifying models.
 The library `mcglm` specifies the McGLM in a frequentist fashion.

-The library `mcglm` provides an easy interface for fitting McGLMs on the standards of the `statsmodels` [@Seabold:2010] library.
-It provides a comprehensive framework for statistical analysis supported by McGLMs, with tools to lead its model specification, fitting, and appropriate report to assess estimates.
+The library `mcglm` provides an easy interface for fitting McGLM on the standards of the `statsmodels` [@Seabold:2010] library.
+It provides a comprehensive framework for statistical analysis supported by McGLM, with tools to lead its model specification, fitting, and appropriate report to assess estimates.